• Skip to main content

 Exercise, when overdone, can also harm your joints.
 A physical therapist can help you stay on the safe side and advance through stages according to what goals you have already achieved.

 If you’re in search of a primary care provider in the Wellington area in Florida, consider us here at Advanced Medical Clinic.
-Our team includes a board-certified internal medicine physician and a board-certified family nurse practitioner who work hand in hand to bring one goal to fruition: to provide the highest quality of compassionate health care, so patients can focus on living their best lives.
+Our team includes a board-certified internal medicine provider and a board-certified family nurse practitioner who work hand in hand to bring one goal to fruition: to provide the highest quality of compassionate health care, so patients can focus on living their best lives.

 To schedule an appointment with one of our providers, call our office today at (561) 434-1935 or use our convenient online request form.